 - Psychology Journals (ProQuest)

 This database provides information from over 400 psychology and related publications.
 (At this time, this is the only database from ProQuest available for Alumni.)

 Project MUSE is a provider of digital humanities and social science content.
 Complete, full-text versions of scholarly journals from many of the university presses and scholarly societies, with over 120 publishers currently participating.

 Provides access to SAGE journal titles in the social sciences, humanities, medicine, engineering, and physical and life sciences, with backfiles to 1999.

 - SAGE Knowledge

 A collection of SAGE reference books available electronically.
 Search by Keyword, Title, browse through the indexes.
 Covering: sociology, law, education, healthcare, counseling and more.

-This tool is "designed to help you create research projects and understand the methods behind them.
-SRMO's taxonomy of over 1,400 methods terms links to authoritative content, including over 600 books, dictionaries, encyclopedias, and handbooks, the entire "Little Green Book" and "Little Blue Book" series, 2 major works collating a selection of journal articles, and newly commissioned videos."
+This tool is designed to help you create research projects and understand the methodology.
+Includes over 600 books, dictionaries, encyclopedias, and handbooks, the entire "Little Green Book" and "Little Blue Book" series, 2 major works collating a selection of journal articles, and newly commissioned videos.

 Start Here to Search for Books or E-books Available to You.